luispauloportelacoelho/Challenge_QA_Automation/README.md

 pip install -U selenium

 ### Running the tests
-To run the tests you should download the file "challengeQAAutomation", open a python and run.
+To run the tests you should download the file "challengeQAAutomation", open python and run.

 The tests will be executed.